 Your chances of getting burned are greater

 It doesn’t matter if you’re ten or 48 years old, waving a sparkler on the 4th of July is a time-honored tradition we all love.
-Unfortunately, the United States Consumer Product Safety Commission Fireworks Information Center says those sparklers can heat up to 2,000 degrees—enough to melt metal and your skin.
+Unfortunately, the United States Consumer Product Safety Commission Fireworks Information Center says those sparklers can heat up to 2,000 degrees—enough to melt some metals and your skin.
 In fact, in 2017, sparkler-related injuries sent 900 people to the emergency room.
 When you use them safely and correctly, fireworks can be fun too!
 Here are some fascinating things you never knew about fireworks.

 A 2014 European College of Neuropsychopharmacology study revealed that babies born during the summer are more prone to mood swings and babies born in cooler months were more—pardon the pun—chill.
 Scientists in the study aren’t exactly sure why this happens, but neurotransmitters such as dopamine and serotonin may be influenced by the season in which you are born.
 Just don’t let this study dictate your mood.
-Find out more surprising things your birth month predicts about your health.

 If you have diabetes, this can happen